Sustainable Agriculture for Biodiversity

-Based on sustainability values, we will integrate social responsibility in their organization identity to improve the relationship with our stakeholders.
+Based on sustainability values, i will integrate social responsibility in their organization identity to improve the relationship with our stakeholders.

 9. Financial sustainability plan: can you tell us about your plan to fund your project and how that plan will be sustainable in the short, medium, and long term?